-The Mennonite Heritage Center announces a Sgraffito Redware Pottery Workshop scheduled for April 28, 2018 from 9:30 am to 3:30 pm.
-The workshop will focus on the sgraffito technique used by area nineteenth-century Pennsylvania German potters to make expressive designs in their folk art pottery.
+The Mennonite Heritage Center announces a Sgraffito Redware Pottery Workshop scheduled for Saturday, October 13, 2018 from 9:30 am to 3:30 pm.
+The workshop will focus on the sgraffito technique used by area nineteenth century Pennsylvania German potters to make expressive designs in their folk art pottery.
 Sgraffito means to “scratch” and workshop participants will draw a design of their choosing in a damp clay coating on a redware plate.
-You can choose a traditional Pennsylvania German design or create your own
+You can choose a traditional Pennsylvania German design for a

 The Mennonite Heritage Center announces a Paper Cutting Workshop scheduled for Saturday, October 20, 2018 from 9:30 am to 3:30 pm.
 Popular paper cutting artist Pam Hults will teach the workshop.
 Participants can choose from several patterns that include both seasonal and traditional paper cutting designs.

 Students will take home a finished piece along with a finished grain painted frame provided by the instructor.
 Workshop fee is $60 ($55 for members) plus a materials fee of $30 that includes the designs

 Make and enjoy tasting delicious eighteenth century chocolate treats at the Mennonite Heritage Center, Harleysville on Saturday, October 27, 2018 from 9:30 am to 3:30 pm.
 Led by food historian Deborah Peterson, participants will learn eighteenth century techniques for processing cacao beans.
 Raw cacao beans have been imported into colonial Philadelphia since the early-eighteenth century and Philadelphia is still the largest cacao importer in the continental United States.
 In this workshop participants will process the raw beans using colonial reproduction